 The difference between legal and illegal questions at the interview is shown by these following examples.

 1. Family members:

-Legally a recruiter only has the access to know about the names of your parents that has already been mentioned in your resume.
+Legally a recruiter only has the access to know about the names of your parents that have already been mentioned in your resume.
 Other than this, everything else is irrelevant.

 Elaborating on questions about your family such as asking how many additional members live with you or how many people are you responsible to look after are downright illegal.

 There is no legality for this question other than what is already mentioned in your resume if at all it is mentioned.
 Writing about parent’s occupation is not compulsory even in the resume.